milsbeary/milsbeary/README.md

 Hi, I’m Miles!
 Hope your day is going well, welcome to my Github.

-I am currently a graduate student completing a thesis baised MSc in Applied Mathamatics at the Univeristy of Alberta.
+I am currently a graduate student at Carleton University completing a PhD in Data Science, Analytics, and Artificial Intelligence.

 I have a broad set of intrest that lie within the following topics...